 Ensure They Know ALL of Your Product or Service Range

-It’s an undeniable fact that clients have more choices available to them now than ever before.
-Therefore you need to focus on ensuring your existing clients have their needs met.
+It’s undeniable that clients have more choices available to them now than ever before.
+Therefore, you must focus on ensuring your existing clients meet their needs.
 More so, how can you serve them again?

 For this reason, the influence of having dense product knowledge is invaluable for Increasing Insurance Sales.
-For instance, if you sell travel insurance, can you also identify a complimentary product to cross-sell like accident insurance or health insurance?
+For instance, if you sell travel insurance, can you identify a complementary product to cross-sell, like accident or health insurance?

 Clients are always looking to you to be the product expert.
 So be sure to do your homework to ensure you can answer any questions they have.